 We promoted all content through People social channels, including native Instagram Stories, and other units on our owned channels.

-Video completion rate of our films was 65% – twice the internal benchmark of 32%.
+Video completion rate was twice Meredith’s internal benchmark.

 Fill out the form below and we'll work on connecting you to the entry creator!